Efficient Evader Detection in Mobile Sensor Networks: Collective motion improves mobile sensor network performance

 Suppose the mobile sensors are capable of self-propulsion.
 How should the mobile sensors move in order to optimize performance of the sensor network?
 Suppose that each mobile sensor can compute the relative positions of nearby sensors.
 Can improved mobile sensor network performance emerge when the mobile sensors use this local position data to locally coordinate?

 We answer this question affirmatively by allowing the mobile sensors to use attractive and repulsive forces for local coordination.
 In particular, we use the D'Orsogna model~\cite{DOrsogna2006self}, a seminal effort to explain the emergent phenomena that arise when agents move collectively.
 We compare this \textquoteleft locally strategic\textquoteright\ model to a \textquoteleft locally oblivious\textquoteright\ alternative wherein the mobile sensors move independently as simple billiard particles.
+Both the billiard and D'Orsogna models proceed deterministically after the initial random sensor locations and headings have been chosen, in contrast with the stochastic Brownian motion in the previous section.